egordm/boosters/docs/benchmarks/2025-12-16-c1a7ab5-comprehensive-report.md

 ### 4. Categorical Features

-*Not yet implemented in booste-rs.
+*Not yet implemented in boosters.
 Future benchmark when available.*

 ## Running Benchmarks